 Fiano is a deliciously aromatic grape variety from Southern Italy.
-Rich in texture, the wines usually display aromas of pears, hazelnut, lemon and orange peel and pine sap.
-An hidden gem worth discovering!
+Rich in texture, the wines usually display aromas of pears, hazelnut, lemon and orange peel, and pine sap.
+A hidden gem worth discovering!

-Another great ally to thus Parmigiana is Chardonnay, the queen of white grape varieties.
+Another great ally to this Parmigiana is Chardonnay, the queen of white grape varieties.
 Try to choose your Chardonnay wine on the creamier side of the spectrum, with lemony and pastry-like aromas.